Explore The Food-System Transition Index 2020 for US Native Land!

 • Sort the views as needed by using the available filters

-• Download particular views as image, pdf or tableau workbook in the dashboard itself
+• Download particular views as images, PDFs, or Tableau workbooks in the dashboard itself

-• Navigate the main page to learn more about the NFSI methods and vision
+• Navigate the main page to learn more about the FSTI methods and vision

 Share your feedback below